 Photograph by Melissa Hesse.

-Aisha Formanski has worked in the DIY jewelry and beading industry since 1994.
-Aisha’s first book Punched Metal Jewelry, 20 Clever and Easy Stamped Projects was published by Interweave Press in the winter of 2013.
-Her passion for creating jewelry inspired her to open her own business in 2010, Everthine Jewelry.
-She currently resides in Saint Paul, Minnesota.
+Aisha Formanski is a Minneapolis jewelry artist that has worked in the DIY jewelry and beading industry since 1994.
+Aisha’s first book, Punched Metal Jewelry, 20 Clever and Easy Stamped Projects, was published by Interweave Press in 2013.
+Her passion for creating jewelry inspired Everthine Jewelry, which she opened in 2010.
+She also instructs a variety of jewelry making and metal working classes.
+Formanski currently resides in Saint Paul, Minnesota.

 Making jewelry is more than making a thing to sell, it's so much more.
 Being a maker/jeweler/metalsmith, I create an item that will require work and adorn the wearer.
 This connection to my customer is personal and means the world to me; someone choosing to wear something made by my hands is an honor.

 My love of metal and hand fabrication runs deep.
 The feel of my tools in hand as a piece comes to life is magic.
 And, when a customer sees and understands all that goes into a piece, we have a moment.
 When my pieces go off to their "forever homes" it’s sometimes emotional.

 As a silversmith, I am constantly building on my skills to make what I envision come to life.
 Listening to my own inspiration, but also taking current trends into consideration, is at the forefront of what I do.